 Make your property appealing to buyers

-Jayne Watson, the property manager at Anderson Strathern LLP, advises how to make your property as attractive as possible to buyers.
+Anderson Strathern property team share top tips on how to make your property as attractive as possible to buyers.

 When you start to think about selling a property, the first thing you do is invite agents, like myself, to come round to the property.
 Usually, before I’ve even sat down, I’m asked “What can I do to get the best price for my house”.
 This can be a loaded question for obvious reasons – I’m there to impress and I don’t want to upset anyone!